 Steps to Manage Your Corporate Income Tax (CIT) in Vietnam:

-1. Identify the effective corporate income tax rates and treasury planning, as well as possible leakages in business cycle.
+1. Identify the effective corporate income tax rates and deadlines.

 You can carry forward your corporate tax losses for a maximum of 5 years, starting after the year of loss.
-The CIT rate is different depending on the type of business: 20% for standard CIT (the most prevalent CIT for most industries) and 32%-50% for oil and gas sectors, and other industries involved in extraction.
+The CIT rate is different depending on the type of business: 20% for standard CIT (the most prevalent CIT for most industries) and a protected 32%-50% for oil and gas sectors, and other extractive industries.

-2. Know the corporate tax incentives and take advantage of it.
+2. Know the corporate tax incentives and take advantage of them.

-There are different corporate tax incentives in Vietnam and the government decides if you company can take advantage of them based on the encouraged sectors, type of investment projects, locations, and project scales.
-Good news for SME businesses, the Vietnamese government will release tax incentives to SMEs that decrease SME’s primary tax rates.
+There are different corporate tax incentives in Vietnam and the government decides if your company can take advantage of them based on the encouraged sectors, type of investment projects, locations, and project scales.
+Good news for SME businesses, the Vietnamese government will release tax incentives to SMEs that decrease SMEs’ primary tax rates.
+The tax incentives usually are 5%, 10%, or 15% according to the industries.

-Encouraged sectors for tax incentives include software development, high-tech companies, education, environmental protection, healthcare, aquatic and agricultural products processing, scientific research, infrastructure development and renewable energy.
-To know what locations, project scales, preferential tax rates, and tax holidays and exemptions applicable for corporate tax incentives, get in touch with Cekindo’s tax expert.
+Encouraged sectors for tax incentives include software development, information technology, high-tech companies, education, environmental protection, healthcare, aquatic and agricultural products processing, scientific research, infrastructure development, and renewable energy.
+To know what locations, project scales, preferential tax rates, and tax holidays and exemptions are applicable for corporate tax incentives, get in touch with a market entry consulting company whose tax consultants can help you navigate the country’s taxes.

 3. Ensure continuous compliance with corporate income tax regulations with annual and quarterly tax planning.

 Businesses have to calculate their provisional corporate income tax and submit it within 30 days after every quarter.
-As for annual final corporate income tax return, companies need to calculate and remit any CIT payable balance within 90 days after each financial year.
+As for the annual final corporate income tax return, known as tax finalization, companies need to calculate and remit any CIT payable balance within 90 days after each financial year.

-Note that, the total amount of provisional corporate income tax paid in the first 03 quarters of the year shall be at least 75% of the terminal tax from the tax period 2021.
-Otherwise, late payment interest shall be charged on the arrears over the period from the deadline for paying corporate income tax of the third quarter to the date of payment of the arrears.
+Keep in mind that the total provisional corporate income tax paid during the first three quarters of the year must equal at least 75% of the terminal tax for the tax year 2021.
+If not, late payment interest will be assessed on the arrears from the third-quarter corporate income tax payment deadline until the date of settlement of the arrears.

 In Vietnam, January 1 to December 31 is the standard financial year.
-However, given the special conditions, companies in Vietnam are allowed to adopt their own financial year.
-The alternative financial year can end on March 31, June 30, or September 30.
+However, given the special conditions, companies in Vietnam are allowed to adopt their own financial year which must be reported to the government.

 In general, necessary expenses for operating a business in Vietnam are basically all tax-deductible.
 These expenses are salaries, supplies and equipment, office and building rent, accounting and tax services, legal services, utility costs, etc. However, the expenses incurred must meet certain criteria to be eligible for deduction.